 Grand Central Terminal in New York City is more than a train station.
 It’s a hub of activity with free family friendly holiday events.
 It’s a gorgeous, restored Beaux Arts building.
 And it’s a great place to wile away a few hours indoors if it is raining, snowing or just too cold to walk around outside.
-Read on to learn the secrets of Grand Central Terminal.
+Read on to learn the secrets of Grand Central Station Terminal.

 Grand Central in New York is one of three transit hubs in midtown Manhattan.
 In my opinion, the less said about Penn Station and Port Authority, the better.
 Grand Central, one of the premiere train stations in United States, is where you can catch a Metro-North Railroad to Westchester or Connecticut, or the 4, 5, and 6 subways and the 42nd Street Shuttle (“S” train) to Times Square.
 This summer, some Amtrak trains are running to and from Grand Central.
 In the near future, Long Island Railroad will have trains here to and from Long Island.
 There are some free things to do in Grand Central Terminal and other things that cost money.